 Amazon.com certainly isn’t the only growth name worth owning, however.
-There are several other companies with even better sales growth, better earnings growth or both.
+There are several other stocks that you should buy with even better sales growth, better earnings growth or both.
 It’s just a matter of going out there and finding them.

 Just to help you move down that path a little faster, here’s a closer look at the best stocks to buy if you’re looking for a little more kick (or a little more value) than Amazon can offer.

 Some are familiar, while some aren’t.
-But all of them merit consideration.
+But all of these stocks to buy merit consideration.

 Exelixis has been bearing revenue for several years, but it didn’t fan its revenue flames in earnest until the middle of 2016.
 That’s when its renal cell carcinoma (kidney cancer) drug Cabometyx was approved.

-EXEL is not one of those stocks to buy for traders that can’t stomach volatility.
-Shares stumbled more than 30% in September following bad news about a different cancer drug trial.
-But Exelixis has more than recovered in the meantime.
+EXEL is not one of those stocks to buy for traders that can’t stomach volatility — shares tumbled more than 40% since the start of 2018.

 Stocks to Buy for Breakneck Growth: Yelp (YELP)

-Calling a spade a spade, online review and rating site/directory Yelp Inc (NYSE:YELP) hasn’t been fun or easy to own since early 2014.
-That’s when it peaked, and even with a 186% rally off of its early 2016 lows, YELP shares are still down nearly 70% from their peak price hit three years ago.
+Calling a spade a spade, online review and rating site/directory Yelp Inc (NYSE:YELP) hasn’t been a stock to buy since early 2014.
+That’s when it peaked, and even with a 170%-plus rally off of its early 2016 lows, YELP shares are still down roughly 50% from their peak price hit in 2014.